 The Certificate of Incorporation of the Company provides that the Board of Directors shall consist of not less than three nor more than fifteen directors who shall be divided into three classes, with the term of one class expiring each year.
 The Board of Directors is presently composed of seven members: Brian J. Lipke, William P. Montague, and Arthur A. Russ, Jr., Class I Directors whose terms expire in 2011, David N. Campbell and Robert E. Sadler, Jr., Class III Directors whose terms expire in 2012, and William J. Colombo and Gerald S. Lippes, Class II Directors whose terms expire in 2013.
 At the Annual Meeting of Stockholders in 2011, three Class I Directors shall be elected to hold office for a term expiring in 2014.
-Brian J. Lipke, William P. Montague, and Arthur Russ, Jr. have been nominated by the Board of Directors for election as such Class I Directors.
-Messrs.
-Montague and Russ are independent directors under the independence standards provided by Rule 5605(a)(2) of the NASDAQ listing standards.
+Brian J. Lipke, William P. Montague and Russ are independent directors under the independence standards provided by Rule 5605(a)(2) of the NASDAQ listing standards.